Has Bali lost its charm or are we just looking for it in the wrong places?

 I’ll be honest, our last Bali vacation was a bit of a letdown.
 Our Seminyak villa was nice, the area was nice, the sunsets were nice (the company wonderful, of course!).
 But it didn’t blow us away.

 The streets, not just in Seminyak but around most of the southeastern corner of Bali, were immensely congested; the whole island felt like it was collapsing under its own weight of traffic, noise and pollution.
 This wasn’t the whimsical paddy fields and serenity I had imagined!

 Can beauty, peace, and sanctuary still be found in Bali?

 Luckily, some of our wonderful Instagram community jumped to Bali’s defence!
 When I asked whether it was still possible to find that little bit of peace and harmony, but not too far off the beaten track that you can’t do it with kids they were just brimming with ideas!

 Clearly, I had the blinkers on booking our last trip!!
 We took the easy option of booking accommodation close to the airport, but when you see where many of the popular family attractions are (or where they’re not if that’s what you’re going for!), you will find yourself needing to do A LOT of driving regardless.
 So if I were to do it all again…..

 This article is part of our South East Asia series – see more on our favourite Asian destinations here, and our guide to whether you should choose a villa or hotel resort when staying in Bali with kids.

-Where to Stay in Bali – 8 best areas away from the crowds
+Where to Stay in Bali – 8 Best Bali Areas Away From Tourists

-Travel times are only estimates and depend heavily on traffic!
+Travel times are only estimates from Denpasar airport and depend heavily on traffic!
 Click the links below to jump straight to the location, or scroll on for all the details….